flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 - The LEDs must only operate when the angular velocity of the mirror is stable (in other words, not when the mirror is changing direction).
 This can be thought of as the [**Active State**](master-system#tab-2-4-result) of a CRT monitor.
 - In relation to the previous point, the angular velocity of the mirror can't stay constant (since the mirror can't change direction instantly, the periods considered 'stable' will be subject to forces that will disrupt its velocity).
 To remedy this, the Virtual Boy stores a list of values in memory called **Column Table** which instructs how much time to dedicate for each column interval, in an effort to balance out excessive & insufficient periods of 'LED column' exposure.
-- Let's not forget that this whole process has to be done twice since we got two display units (one per eye).
+- Let's not forget that this whole process has to be done twice since we've got two display units (one per eye).
 Unfortunately, both units can't pull energy and data at the same time, so each one operates at different display periods (out-of-phase, 10ms apart).
 We don't notice this (another illusion!).

 #### Display {.tab}